zitadel/zitadel/site/docs/administrate/02-organisations.en.md

 ### Audit organisation changes

 All changes to the organisation are displayed on the organisation menu within [ZITADEL Console](https://console.zitadel.ch/org) organisation menu.
-Located on the right hand side under "activity"
+Located on the right hand side under "activity".

 > Screenshot here